boot2docker/boot2docker/README.md

 ##### Installing secure Registry certificates

-From Boot2Docker version 1.6.0, you can add your Registry server's public certificate (in `.pem` format) into the `/var/lib/boot2docker/certs/` directory, and Boot2Docker will automatically load it from the persistence partition at boot.
+You can add your Registry server's public certificate (in `.pem` format) into the `/var/lib/boot2docker/certs/` directory, and Boot2Docker will automatically load it from the persistence partition at boot.

 You may need to add several certificates (as separate `.pem` files) to this directory, depending on the CA signing chain used for your certificate.

 ##### Insecure Registry